md-riaz/wc-manual-pay/TESTING.md

 6. Place order

 **Expected Results**:
-- Order status immediately changes to "Processing" or "Completed"
+- Order status changes to "Processing"/"Completed" when auto-complete on match is enabled; otherwise it remains "On hold" with a note that a match was found
 - Order transaction ID set to "TXN100"
-- Transaction in database marked as "used"
-- Transaction `order_id` field set to order ID
+- Transaction status transitions to `USED` (auto-complete) or `MATCHED` (manual completion required)
-- Transaction `used_at` timestamp set
+- Transaction `matched_order_id` column stores the order ID
-- Audit log entries created
+- Audit log entries recorded for the match and state transition
 - Order note added with payment verification details

 ### 6. Validation Tests